tinymce/tinymce-docs/tinydrive/getting-started/configuration.md

 This setting could take one of the following two forms:

 * A URL to a page that takes an HTTP JSON POST request and produces a JSON structure with a valid JWT.
 It uses a POST request to avoid caching by browsers and proxies.
 * A function that provides the same token through a callback.
-This allows you to make your own HTTP request in any format you like.
+This allows making an HTTP request in any desired format.
 The provider function is a function that has a success and failure callback where the success takes an object with a token property containing the JWT, and the failure callback takes a string to present as an error message if the token could not be produced.

-You can read more about how to create these tokens in the [JWT authentication guide]({{site.baseurl}}/tinydrive/introduction/jwt-authentication/) or try one of the [starter projects]({{site.baseurl}}/tinydrive/getting-started/user-guide/#starterprojects) described in the user guide.
+For more information on how to create these tokens, refer to the [JWT authentication guide]({{site.baseurl}}/tinydrive/introduction/jwt-authentication/) or try one of the [starter projects]({{site.baseurl}}/tinydrive/getting-started/user-guide/#starterprojects) described in the user guide.

 **Type:** `String` or `Function`